bigskysoftware/htmx/www/content/attributes/hx-on.md

 </button>
 ```

-Finally, in order to make this feature compatible with some templating languages that do not like having a colon (`:`)
+Finally, in order to make this feature compatible with some templating languages (e.g. [JSX](https://react.dev/learn/writing-markup-with-jsx)) that do not like having a colon (`:`)
 in HTML attributes, you may use dashes in the place of colons for both the long form and the shorthand form:

 ```html